daisyyedda/Booking-App/README.md

 # Go-Book-App
-A CLI ticket-booking application built using Go.
+A CLI ticket-booking application written in Go.